 Analytics - All Users View Data

 The All Users views list, like the View by Date chart, is subject to the Time Range dropdown selection.
-This means you can filter the list to see what users viewed the media in a certain time frame.
+This means you can filter the list to view which users accessed the media within a specific time frame.

 Click the heading of the Users column to sort the list by that field.
 First, click sorts ascending, second click sorts descending.
 The arrow icon indicates the direction of sort or no sort (if both arrows appear).
 Drag and drop the column headers to rearrange the columns.